ayshiff/my-open-source-journey/docs/contributions/consoleme#9008.md

 - `WARNING_ERRORS`: `MEDIUM`
 - `CRITICAL_ERRORS`: `HIGH | CRITICAL`

-These groups allow us to display errors with a different color in the list and in the editor.
+These groups allow us to display errors with a different color in the editor.
-This allows the user to identify the different level of severity at a glance.
+This lets the user identify the different level of severity at a glance.

 <div className="image-wrapper">
   <ImageWrapper src={useBaseUrl('img/consoleme/editor.jpg')} width="500" alt="Editor" />